 JDElite Flowchart Builder User Guide

 JDElite Flowchart Builder offers design and modeling solutions for a wide variety of use cases.
-The sections in this guide demonstrate the features of JDElite Flowchart Builder with the help of screenshots and short video clips.
+The sections in this guide demonstrate the features of JDElite Flowchart Builder through screenshots and short video clips.
 The free demo version has all of the built-in features.
 The only difference from the full version is that there is no access to the proprietary file browser and respectively to the file system.
 You can create your diagrams but in order to save/reopen them you'll need the additional server module.
 There are built-in sample templates for each diagram type.
 In the free demo they can be edited but not saved.
 In the full version they can be replicated as diagram files, edited and saved.

 Following is a list of actions, accessible from the top toolbar buttons, as well as from context menus or by mouse/keyboard shortcuts.
 Most of these actions can also be invoked from the hamburger main drop-down menu in the upper left corner: